inasafe/inasafe-doc/docs/source/training/socialisation/rastervsvector.rst

 Raster
 ......

-Raster data is quite different from vector data.
+Raster data is different from vector data.
 Vector data has discrete features constructed out of vertices, and perhaps connected with lines and/or areas.
 Raster data, however, is like an image.
 Although it may portray various properties of objects in the real world, these objects don’t exist as separate objects; rather, they are